Healthy Homes Assessment Mangateretere

 Home Assessments Mangateretere for Rental Properties

-There are many concerns you should look for during an home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are many concerns to check during an house assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
 There are a few examples:

 • Is the heater equipped with enough capacity?

-The repercussions of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy services ruling can be significant for landlords and property managers.
-For professional advice, call today and book your rental properties house assessment.
+The repercussions of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of the tenancy services ruling can have a significant impact for landlords and property managers.
+For professional guidance, contact us today to schedule your rental property house evaluation.

 home assessments for rental properties